The Science of Video Games: Immersion, Flow, and Presence

 The most commonly explored features of gameplay (that are also measured by the GEQ / iGEQ) are immersion, flow, and presence .
 Each of these has been found to be positively related to enjoyable gameplay experiences, suggesting that a great game should feature high levels of each.
 Below, we will go through each of these and expand on the research that has been done to explore each.

-Immersion is defined by the feeling of engrossment within the game.
-This manifests as showing increased attention to the game, and likewise, the suppression of external stimuli .
+Immersion is a hotly-debated concept within video game research , but can largely be defined by the feeling of engrossment within the game.
+This manifests as showing increased attention to the game, and likewise, the suppression of attention to external stimuli .
 The more immersed an individual feels, the more they feel absorbed in the game.

 A study by Jennett et al (2008) used a similar approach, measuring feelings of immersion with a questionnaire while also using eye tracking.
 The researchers found that immersion could be objectively determined through visual behavior, with a reduced number of fixations being indicative of increased immersion.
 This suggests that the more a participant feels immersed, the longer they stare at the game without changing their gaze.